Asymptotic Schwarzschild solutions in $f(R)$ gravity and their observable effects on the photon sphere of black holes: Perturbed Schwarzschild exterior solutions in

 Once we have the asymptotic solutions, we solve numerically the system using a fourth-order Runge-Kutta algorithm.
 As in the previous section, we use the asymptotic solutions to give initial conditions at $x_0 = 150$ and make the integration to lower radii.\\

-We plot in Figure \ref{fig_result_a_Pa_osc} results for $\alpha = 1$ and $P_{\alpha} = 0.1$.
+We plot in Figure \ref{fig_result_a_Pa_osc} results for $|\alpha| = 1$ and $P_{\alpha} = 0.1$.
 These solutions resemble the oscillatory behavior reported in \cite{AparicioResco:2016xcm}.
-In this case, we can integrate from $x\gg1$ down to the event horizon.
+In this case, we can integrate from $x \gg 1$ down to the event-horizon region, where $A(x)$ diverges.
+In our solutions this divergence occurs simultaneously with $B(x) \to 0$, so both conditions identify the same radius.\\

 An interesting feature emerges: these $f(R)$ black holes have a smaller horizon than the asymptotic SW mass would suggest.
+A distant observer infers the mass parameter $M$ from the asymptotic $1/r$ behaviour of the metric, with the associated Schwarzschild radius $r_{S}=2GM/c^2$ entering our formulation through the definition of the dimensionless coordinate $x = r/r_{S}$.
+This rescaling allows the numerical solutions to be expressed independently of the specific value of $M$, which simply sets the overall length scale.
+In General Relativity, the event horizon would lie at $r=r_{S}$, i.e.\ at $x=1$.
+However, in the $f(R)$ model considered here the modified field equations shift the location of the horizon to values $x<1$, even though the asymptotic observer still attributes the mass $M$ to the solution.
+Consequently, the photon-sphere radius is smaller and its width is modified.\\

-A distant observer infers a mass $M$ corresponding to $r_S$ (i.e., $x=1$), yet the actual horizon lies at $x<1$.
-Consequently, the photon-sphere radius is smaller and its width is modified.
-We now explore the dependence of the solution on $\alpha$ and $P_{\alpha}$.
-If we fix $P_{\alpha}$ and move $\alpha$ we find only modest differences for a range of $\alpha = 0.05 - 1$.
-For lower values of $\alpha$ the oscillations have shorter period and amplitude but they do not change too much values of the metric $B(x)$.
-On the other hand, we can fix $\alpha$ and vary $P_{\alpha}$, results can be seen in Figure \ref{fig_result_a_fix_osc}.
+We now explore the dependence of the solution on $|\alpha|$ and $P_{\alpha}$.
+If we fix $P_{\alpha}$ and move $|\alpha|$ we find only modest differences for a range of $|\alpha| = 0.05 - 1$.
+For lower values of $|\alpha|$ the oscillations have shorter period and amplitude but they do not significantly alter the values of the metric function $B(x)$ with respect to the SW case.
+On the other hand, we can fix $|\alpha|$ and vary $P_{\alpha}$, results can be seen in Figure \ref{fig_result_a_fix_osc}.
 In the limit $P_{\alpha} \to 0$ we recover SW solution but at bigger values of $P_{\alpha}$ we get lower radius for the event horizon.

-We can plot the effective event horizon for different values of $P_{\alpha}$ and $\alpha$, the results are seen in Figure \ref{fig_event}.
+We can plot the effective event horizon for different values of $P_{\alpha}$ and $|\alpha|$, the results are seen in Figure \ref{fig_event}.
 As we can see, increasing $P_{\alpha}$ up to a value of $0.1$ makes the event horizon $30 \, \%$ lower.
-Different values of $\alpha$ give similar results from $\alpha = 0.25$ up to $1$.
+Different values of $|\alpha|$ give similar results from $|\alpha| = 0.25$ up to $1$.

+As shown in Figure~\ref{fig_result_a_Pa_osc}, when $B(x) \to 0$ we find that $A(x) \to \infty$.
+From the metric in equation (\ref{metric}), it follows that the Ricci scalar remains finite at the effective event horizon.
+However, as $x \to 0$, the Ricci scalar grows rapidly and, as in the previous case, the approximation $f(R) \simeq R + aR^2$ is no longer valid.
+In this strong-curvature regime, higher-order corrections in $R$ would need to be taken into account to obtain physically meaningful results.